Last Updated on June 4, 2023 by Dave Farquhar

 The spark and the pop is called an arc.
 Arcing means electricity isn’t getting good metal-to-metal contact.
 Occasional arcing isn’t necessarily a problem, but if you notice it a lot, it’s probably bad enough to be a problem, or to cause a problem.
 That spark will also attract dust from the air and deposit that dust on the plug or inside the contact in the outlet.
 That blocks some metal-to-metal connection, which leads to more arcs, which captures more dust and deposits it in the flow, and on and on.

-One simple fix for electrical sparks
+One simple fix if an outlet sparks when plugging in

 If that’s not enough to solve your problem, there’s probably something else going on.
 Especially if your plug gets hot while it’s plugged in.